johnnywycliffe/RaceDotNet/Design Docs/Software.md

 Handles all of the race starting things

 - Records race start time
-- Waits for car to start moving
+- Waits for car to start moving -Checks accelerometer
   - Records time car started to move
 - whileRacing()